Hemmalaget/hemmalaget/README.md

 ## Testing

-As this is a static webpage, there's not a lot of behavior to test.
-However, some end-to-end tests and linting are planned for a future release.
+As this is a static webpage, there's frankly not a lot of behavior to test.

 ## Deployment